N-DAUD/Car-detection/README.md

 IN the last cell for video upload the (project video) at jupyter home and place its name here clip1 = VideoFileClip("video name") and at white_output = 'video name' just write the output video desired name (Notice : video extraction may take time )

-project_video_outputtt345.mp4 is a sample the project output
+project_video_outputtt345.mp4 is a sample for the project output